openwisp/netjsonconfig/docs/source/general/commandline_utility.rst

 ---------------------

-*Environment variables* are automatically passed to the ``context`` argument (if you don't know what this argument does please read ":ref:`configuration_variables`"), therefore you can reference environment variables inside *configurations* and *templates*::
+*Environment variables* are automatically passed to the ``context`` argument (if you don't know what this argument does please read ":ref:`context`"), therefore you can reference environment variables inside *configurations* and *templates*::

     export HOSTNAME=freedom